SteveNoyes/chatApp/README.md

 - [Font Awesome CDN](https://cdnjs.com/libraries/font-awesome) - Helpful in making this more readable.

-- [email input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email) - This helped me for XYZ reason.
+- [Linear Gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

 - [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) - Box shadow for button and div sections.